fmalina/revisions-blocl/blog/watch-out-for-flatshare-advert-premium-rate-070-numbers.md

 ---

-At Flatmaterooms we keep our members safe by removing adverts and users that use 070 numbers in their adverts.
+We keep our members safe by removing adverts and users that use 070 numbers in their adverts.